TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.contentmanager.rst

 .. class:: ContentManager()

-   Base class for content managers.
+   Base kundi for content managers.
 Provides the standard registry mechanisms to register converters between MIME content and other representations, as well as the ``get_content`` and ``set_content`` dispatch methods.